It's hard to look like an investment when you act like a cost.

 Step 5 is instrumental in winning the Finance vote.
 Because of the nature of critical roles, HR calculations that would otherwise be unconvincing, become convincing if focused on these.
 For example, quantifying the impact of higher quality talent becomes less of a leap of faith for critical roles than for all roles in general, and so on and so forth.
 Finance people and CEOs do not react favorably to the rote averaging that has become a way of life in traditional HR analysis.
 They want rational, pointed analysis and self-evident conclusions.

-As a former CFO, I advise taking on a new attitude of “out-financing Finance” by adopting disciplined HR investment criteria, and avoiding another trip to the whipping post.
+As a former CFO, I advise taking on a new attitude of “out-financing Finance” by adopting disciplined HR investment criteria, and avoiding another round of the budget slashing exercise.

 * Critical roles have a direct link and are dedicated to the work stream that creates or sustains a particular component of intellectual capital; these are usually primary rather than supporting roles.
 Getting and retaining the best talent for these roles is imperative to growing value.